Muslim Civil rights group in a joint effort organize Facebook lawsuit over hateful speech

-The Muslim civil rights organization filed a Facebook lawsuit Thursday against the social network over the frustration and the lack of progress towards mitigating anti-Muslim activity on the platform.
+A Muslim civil rights organization filed a lawsuit on Thursday against Facebook over the frustration and the lack of progress towards mitigating anti-Muslim activity on the platform.

-According to the Associated Press (AP), the lawsuit was filed in Washington, D.C. in the Superior Court.
-It claims Mark Zuckerberg, CEO, founder, and company executives have engaged in a coordinated campaign in public and private sectors that their product is safe.
+According to the Associated Press (AP), the lawsuit was filed in Washington, D.C., in the Superior Court.
+It claims CEO Mark Zuckerberg and company executives have engaged in a coordinated campaign in public and private sectors to convince the public that their product is safe.

 The Facebook lawsuit is not alleging a recent rise of hate on the social network.
 As reported by the AP, the civil rights group has repeatedly alerted Facebook about the presence of hateful content towards Muslims that includes calls to violence.